 Subaru Outback owners have reported 48 problems related to automatic transmission (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Subaru Outback based on all problems reported for the Outback.

 I took my 2010 Subaru Outback to my dealer to have my front brakes checked.
 It felt like they were grabbing, and I wanted to check the wear.
 They checked the brakes, cleaned them up, and stated they were at normal wear for 35,000 miles.
 In the next breath, they stated I needed a new transmission.
 I still have not gotten an exact reason why my two year old car needs a new transmission.
 I have a cvt automatic/manual transmission.
 The dealer was very vague as to what happened.
 They stated it was the first one they've seen this happen to.